-- 2. Encasement Vent Pipes - i.
+- 3. Encasement Vent Pipes - i.
 Refer to Drawing 31. - ii.
 Vent pipes to be 50mm on steel encasement pipe up to 750mm, and 80mm on steel encasement pipe larger than 750mm. - iii.
 One vent pipe is required on the crown of the encasement pipe at the upstream (higher elevation) end. - iv.
-One vent pipe is required on the invert of the encasement pipe at the downstream (lower elevation) end. - v.
-Vent pipes are to be mild steel, minimum Schedule 40 pipe, coated to City of Calgary Waterworks Specifications.
+One vent pipe is required on the invert of the encasement pipe at the downstream (lower elevation) end. - Vent pipes are to be mild steel, minimum Schedule 40 pipe, coated to City of Calgary Waterworks Specifications.
 Lining is not required. - vi.
 Vent pipes are to be welded to the encasement pipe. - vii.
-Casing vent relief valves are not required. - viii.
-Vent pipes to be in a snorkel configuration terminated 1 m. above grade, open ended with mesh.
-The intent is to allow for moisture reducing air flow and protect from intrustion. - ix.
-If groundwater is present or anticipated, a Vapor Phase Corrosion Inhibitor (VCPI) is to be installed via the casing vents into the casing annulus.
+Where there is potential for a collisions, a break away joint shall be included below grade - viii.
+Casing vent relief valves are not required. - ix.
+Vent pipes to be in a snorkel configuration terminated 1m above grade, open ended with mesh.
+The intent is to allow for moisture reducing air flow and protect from intrusion. - If groundwater is present or anticipated, a Vapor Phase Corrosion Inhibitor (VPCI) is to be installed via the casing vents into the casing annulus.

 In the event that the sealing system fails, access is required to determine that fact.
-The downstream (lower elevation) vent allows periodical inspection of the encasement's water tightness by means of a pump down test.
+The downstream (lower elevation) vent allows periodic inspection of the encasement's water tightness by means of a pump down test.
 If no water can be drawn from the encasement, the seals are verified as intact.
 Depending on the degree of seal failure, if and when identified, the vent pipe system also permits future deployment of either a dry Vapour Phase Inhibitor (VPI), a petrolatum hot wax grout, or a VPI gel, which could be installed to mitigate the degree of corrosion anticipated.
 The effectiveness of the method selected could then be monitored by means of an ER probe installed via the upper vent pipe at the time of mitigation.